grmarxer/Onboarding/Case_Study_4-VIPs_and_Pools.md

 - Layer 4 only
 - No SNAT
 - No pool
-- Change the default GW on the node to something other than the BIG-IP and curl to that node IP.
-Before running that test clear the BIG-IP connection table (#tmsh clear sys connection) What happens and why?
+- Change the default GW on the node to something other than the BIG-IP and curl to a node IP.
+Before running the test clear the BIG-IP connection table (#tmsh clear sys connection).
+What happens and why?
 Document findings using TCPDUMP

 #### Route Domains
 - Create route domain 10